MarikaAnna/trello/README.md

 * git pull
 * [for macOS] probably you will need to also do: source ~/.bashrc

+Before running the tests:
+* make sure your trello.com opens up as a polish website

 And run the tests:
 [you can use any browser that you like.
 For MacOS I recommend chromium]
 * testcafe chromium suites/